Will fully charging your electric car damage its battery?

 This means fully charging the battery could actually reduce the car’s range as regenerative braking isn’t turning braking energy into electricity.

-Ford, which offers the Explorer, Capri and Mustang Mach-E electric cars, says: “For most Ford electric vehicles, the recommended charge level is 90 percent.
+Ford, which offers the Puma Gen-E, Explorer, Capri and Mustang Mach-E electric cars, says: “For most Ford electric vehicles, the recommended charge level is 90 percent.
 Avoid charging to 100 percent when you don’t need that range, although 100 percent charge is recommended for longer trips.”

 Additionally, research carried out by an electric vehicle battery warranty provider found that charging the battery once it hits 10 percent and recharging to 80 percent is the key to preserving battery life.